-GINGER – Ginger has powerful anti-inflammatory and antioxidant properties.
+Fresh Ginger - Ginger has powerful anti-inflammatory and antioxidant properties.
 It also helps soothe nausea and digestion.
-I love the spice it brings to these shots.
+I love the spice the ginger juice brings to these shots.

-CAYENNE – It doesn’t only add a delicious spice to food, cayenne contains antioxidants like vitamin A, C and E.
+Cayenne - It doesn’t only add a delicious spice to food, ground cayenne pepper contains antioxidants like vitamin A, C and E.

-Making a lemon ginger immunity and energy shot is easy.
+Making a lemon ginger shot is easy.
 I wish I had known all these years when purchasing them!

 Because the immunity and energy shot is quite strong, the best way to drink it is like a shot!
 Tilt it back and swallow the whole thing.
 I like to measure it into actual shot glasses (pictured are double shot glasses).

-No juice is necessary in this recipe – I don’t have one (yet!).
+No juicer is necessary in this recipe.
 Combine the lemon juice, ginger and cayenne in a blender.
 It's even better if you have a smaller blender attachment/Nutribullet.

 Blend all the ingredients together and then strain into an airtight container.
 Because the pulp can get thick, I use a spoon to squeeze out as much juice as possible.

 If you want to use your juicer, that's no problem!
 Simply juice the lemons and ginger and then add the cayenne to the juice.
 Stir and store or drink right away!
 For more Juicer tips, check out my Ultimate Guide to Juicing!